Proposed roadmap beneficial to all stakeholders of Indian football, say I-League clubs | Goal.com

 As of now, the nine I-League clubs are waiting for a response from the AIFF president on the matter.

-“We wanted a meeting with the AIFF president on the 18th of February, but we have not received an appointment till now.
-Just now we have handed a covering letter signed by all the clubs, that we are ready to play in the Super Cup on the condition of the meeting with Mr. Patel takes place.
-If at all this happens, Super Cup should start (over) from the qualifying round,” Dutta quipped.
+“We wanted a meeting with the AIFF president on the 18th of February but we have not received an appointment till now.
+Just now we have handed a covering letter signed by all the clubs, that we are ready to play in the Super Cup on the condition of the meeting with